 System Design Interviews

-At the system design interview, you are usually given a very vague design problem like "Design Twitter", and you need to share your approach in about 45 minutes.
-The purpose of these interviews is to test your experience working with real software systems, and how much you know about these systems in general.
+At the system design interviews, you are given a very vague design problem like "Design Twitter", and you need to share your approach in about 45 minutes.
+The purpose of these interviews is to test your experience working with the real software systems and how much you know about these systems in general.

 You usually don't code much during these rounds, but simply show your design and considerations on the whiteboard, and discuss your approach with the interviewer.

 System design rounds are more common for senior and more experienced candidates, and interns and new grads usually don't have them.
 But it is still important to keep them in mind.